pubeldev/prusa_metrics_handler/README.md

 **Beware**. `prusa_metrics_handler` is not meant to be easy to use, altrough I'll make steps to make it easy as possible this is not a tool for begginers.
 Thus no dashboards will be provided - if you need simpler setup then refer to less accurate but easier [prusa_exporter](https://github.com/pubeldev/prusa_exporter).

-`prusa_metrics_handler` is a tool that can be used for printer development.
+`prusa_metrics_handler` is a tool that can be used for printer development or an AI analysis (such as machine learning).
 If you need accurate metrics from Prusa3D printers then this is a tool you want.
 It processes the timestamp and at this time being sends metrics into InfluxDB v3 (support for Otel is planned).

 Prusa 3D printers that are based on STM32 CPUs are unable to handle timestamp properly - they use delta timestamp - and you have to process them somewhere else.
 That is meant by processing the timestamp.